 If Crush is your favorite character from Finding Nemo then you are not alone.
 That chilled out dude of a turtle is one of many turtles who righteously ride the currents to make it to the Southern Great Barrier Reef each year.

-This is how and where you can meet up with them for a bit of “Fin’ Noggin’”, guaranteed!
+This is how and where you can meet up and see all the turtles on the Southern Great Barrier Reef for a bit of “Fin’ Noggin’”, guaranteed!

 Green Turtles and Loggerhead Turtles

 Green turtles get their name from the colour of their shell and skin (surprise!).
 They can weigh over 300kgs and lay almost 200 eggs at a time.
 That means when it’s time for them to hatch it looks like the London marathon to get to the water.

 The coolest thing about Queensland’s green turtles is that instead of warming themselves by swimming near the top of the water (like their boring Atlantic cousins), in true Queenslander fashion they find the best beach and set up for a good old sun bake.
 Slip, slop and slap doesn’t apply when you have a shell.